ndieckow/aoc-2023/README.md

 ## Day 06
 Let $T$ and $D$ denote the values for time and distance, respectively.
 For part 1, I just looped through all of the values.
 The complexity is thus $\mathcal O(T)$.
 You can better with binary search.
 Part 2 would have also worked with this algorithm (maybe 10s with ordinary Python on an Apple M1).
 I just solved the equation $x (T-x) = 0$ with solutions $x_{+,-} = \frac{T}{2} \pm \sqrt{\frac{T^2}{4} - D}$ and counted the number of integers inbetween the solutions by doing $\lfloor x_+ \rfloor - \lceil x_- \rceil$.

+## Day 07
+Sweet problem.
+I noticed that my mental pace wasn't at its peak today and decided to take it slow, but surprisingly still placed 600th and 391th in parts 1 and 2, respectively.
+I think the best approach is to store all information in a well-chosen state, and then let a sorting algorithm do all the sorting.
+For part 1, I chose `(kind, others_same, hand_emb, bid)`, where `hand_emb` is just an embedding of the space of cards into the space of integers according to the desired cardo order.
+This embedding differs between both parts.
+Having hte bid in the state is not necessary, but it's convenient for computing the solution.

+Because of the sorting, the complexity is $\mathcal O(N \log N)$.